-In preparation for the UK's exit from the European Union (Brexit), the Group continues to be proactive in taking necessary actions should a hard Brexit/no-deal occur.
+In preparation for the end of the transition period for the UK to exit the European Union (Brexit), the Group continues to be proactive in taking necessary actions should a hard Brexit/no-deal occur.
 We are continuing to review our plans (e.g., increasing safety stocks) and potential impacts on our operations as negotiations and regulations develop, and to prepare for all foreseeable outcomes at the end of the expected transition period on December 31, 2020.